 - 8th release and the end of consecutive coining at the Carson City Mint!

 - Contains .77344 Troy oz of actual silver content.

-- CC mint marks from the Carson City Mint.
+- Comes with a “CC” mint mark from the Carson City Mint.

-The reverse side of 1884-CC Morgan Silver Dollars comes with a depiction of the heraldic eagle of the United States.
-This design was created by George T. Morgan, the same man who created the effigy of Liberty on the obverse.
-It features a bald eagle clutching the arrows of war and the olive branch of peace.
+The obverse of 1885-CC Morgan Silver Dollar Coins features a left-profile portrait of Lady Liberty.
+This bust of Liberty comes with a coronet and a wreath crown in her hair.
+On the reverse side of Morgan Silver Dollars is a depiction of the heraldic eagle of the United States.
+It features a front-facing American bald eagle with the arrows of war and the olive branch of peace.